Seagate/cortx/doc/integrations/pulsar/Documentation.md

 2021-04-29 07:51:39   37345792 9f9eda83-92ac-47dc-bb9e-74ec7d50704f-ledger-123
 2021-04-29 07:51:40        287 9f9eda83-92ac-47dc-bb9e-74ec7d50704f-ledger-123-index
 ```
-10. Another way to demo the achievement is by listening to the pulsar topic in two ways.
+10. Another way to demo the achievement is by listening to the pulsar topic and reading the topic.
 a.
-Using the pulsar-subscriber
+Using the pulsar-subscriber which will receive latest messages on the topic.
 b.
 Using the pulsar-reader.py which reads messages from the beginning of the topic.
 Pulsar-reader reading messages shows that the topic messages are safely stored on low cost cortx store, to be used later even after years.
 This is useful for recommendation engines and trace simulation.